-Columns 3 onwards of Table 5 use formal employment data from the PILA.
-Column 3 first documents that treatment had no significant impact on firm survival.
-Columns 4 through 7 use the same time period as we have firm data for - January 2013 to December 2017 - to enable comparison to our firm data results and because this is the period over which we can examine other outcomes.
-Columns 4 and 5 show that when we consider the employment levels of surviving firms, the group treatment firms are significantly larger in size, with similar magnitudes as found with the firm data.
+Columns 3 to 6 of Table 4 use formal employment data from the PILA.
+There is no significant impact of treatment on firm survival (Appendix 5).
+Columns 3 and 4 show that when we consider the employment levels of surviving firms, the group treatment firms are significantly larger in size, with similar magnitudes as found with the firm data.
 In contrast, the individual treatment has smaller impacts on employment, which are not significantly different from zero post-treatment, and which are significantly different from the group treatment when using the inverse hyperbolic sine.
-Columns 6 and 7 consider unconditional employment as the outcome, coding employment as zero once firms die.
-The point estimates still suggest a 4 worker (9 percent) increase in employment after the group treatment, but the standard errors are larger, and these impacts are no longer statistically significantly different from zero, or from the individual treatment.
-Finally, columns 8 and 9 add in the 2018 data, and examine the extent which treatment effects vary with time since treatment.
-The group treatment has positive treatment effects in all three years post-intervention, and we cannot reject equality of treatment effects over time.
+Columns 5 and 6 consider unconditional employment as the outcome, coding employment as zero once firms die.
+The point estimates still suggest a 4 worker (16 percent) increase in employment after the group treatment, but the standard errors are larger, and these impacts are no longer statistically significantly different from zero, or from the individual treatment.